All About S.A.L.T.: Deconstructing Silversea’s New Culinary Program

 What is S.A.L.T.?

-How will Silversea’s S.A.L.T. approach differ as you sail to regions with varied histories and dining cultures?
-How will it explore the ports of call that we visit?
+How does Silversea’s S.A.L.T. approach differ as you sail to regions with varied histories and dining cultures?
+How does it explore the ports of call that we visit?

 Wherever we go, we’re looking for amazing experiences, ingredients and traditions and, most of all, great stories that really help us unlock the history and tastes of the places we visit.
 In the Caribbean and Latin America that will mean looking at food in ways that go beyond the dishes we typically find in tourist-friendly restaurants, learning about the history of trade and culture that influences the food of the place.

 When we return to Mediterranean and Europe, the trick will be to always dig deep and find new angles and areas of investigation in a region that feels very familiar to many.
 Happily there’s no end to the dishes, ingredients and tastes to explore.